locoframework/loco-rails/README.md

 ### `emit_to`

-This method emits a signal that is a direct message to recipients.
+This method emits a direct message to recipients.
 Direct messages are sent only via WebSocket connection and are not persisted in a DB.

 ⚠️ It utilizes _ActionCable_ under the hood.
 It is an additional layer on top that simplifies the work with WebSockets.
 You can use _ActionCable_ in a standard way and _Loco-way_ side by side.
 If you choose to stick to Loco only - you will never have to create `ApplicationCable::Channel`s.
 Just remember that Loco places `ActiveJob`s into the `:loco` queue.